 Current Practices

-Students with a strong application file (ie: strong optometric clinical background, acceptable performance on the PCO administered placement exam, and NBEO Part I) are considered for a customized course of study.
-Students who do not have a strong application file may still be accepted into the program however, are not eligible for a customized course of study; rather, they are enrolled into a traditional four year optometry program.
+Students with a strong application file (ie: strong optometric clinical background, acceptable performance on the PCO administered placement exam, and successful interview) are considered for a customized course of study.

 FAQs